i9wa4/jupyter-databricks-session-kernel/docs/architecture.md

 ## 1. Overview

-jupyter-databricks-session-kernel is a Jupyter kernel that executes Python code entirely on Databricks clusters.
+jupyter-databricks-kernel is a Jupyter kernel that executes Python code entirely on Databricks clusters.
 Unlike Databricks Connect, which runs Python locally and only sends Spark operations to the cluster, this kernel sends all code to the remote cluster for execution.

 ### 1.1.
 Design Principle: Complete Remote Execution